Key takeaways

 Many of Farxiga’s drug interactions are related to additive effects on kidney function or dehydration.
 A healthcare professional should review the patient’s full list of medications, including prescription drugs, over-the-counter agents, and supplements.

-• Diuretics, including furosemide, are another drug class to be wary of if used along with SGLT2 drugs, because both classes increase urine production and lead to dehydration.
+- Diuretics, including furosemide, are another drug class to be cautious about if used along with SGLT2 drugs, because both classes increase urine production and lead to dehydration.
+However, Farxiga and diuretics are often prescribed together for congestive heart failure.

-• Anything that causes the body to make more ketones, a process called ketosis, should also be avoided with Farxiga due to fear of DKA.
+- Anything that causes the body to make more ketones, a process called ketosis, should also be avoided with Farxiga due to the fear of DKA.
 Type 1 diabetes mellitus and pancreatic insulin insufficiency are classic examples of conditions that do so, but alcohol abuse is another potential risk factor.
-Signs of DKA include nausea, vomiting, abdominal pain, trouble breathing, and tiredness
+Signs of DKA include nausea, vomiting, abdominal pain, trouble breathing, and tiredness.

 How to avoid Farxiga side effects